mmsaki/dog-registry-blockchain-app/README.md

 ## Improvements

-- Create marketplace functionalities for the dog registry syste,
+- Create marketplace functionalities for our dog registry system
     - Our next feature would be to add a marketplace to conduct sales for registered puppies
     - Add functionalities to bid for NFT tokens